 Representation in removal proceedings is the most intricate process in immigration law and often the most important process to the individual in proceedings.
 An individual needs an immigration attorney who is not only knowledgable of the law, but also truly cares for her clients.
 Sasha Westerman-Keuning zealously defends all of her clients in immigration court and has a high success rate in removal proceedings.
 She regularly attend hearings at the Miami Immigration Court, Krome Immigration Court, and the Orlando Immigration Court.
 As time is often of the essence in removal proceedings, we encourage you to contact our office at your earliest convenience so that we may review your case and determine how we can best help you.

-Mrs. Westerman-Keuning has extensive experience in representing individuals in appeals before the Board of Immigration Appeals and Eleventh Circuit Court of Appeals which has jurisdiction over Florida cases.
-She successfully argued appeals of a wide variety of cases before various judicial bodies.
+Mrs. Westerman-Keuning has extensive experience in representing individuals in appeals before the Board of Immigration Appeals, Administrative Appeals Office and Eleventh Circuit Court of Appeals.
+She successfully argued appeals on a wide variety of cases before various judicial bodies.
 She implements excellent research and writing skills to write the best possible legal arguments on behalf of her clients.

 ROSTOVA WESTERMAN LAW